benjo-m/tinkerpal/README.md

 # TinkerPal - [tinkerpal.co](https://tinkerpal.co)

+## Built While Learning Rails

+I've been interested in Ruby and Ruby on Rails for a while, so I decided to give it a go and build this project to see what it’s all about.

+## What is TinkerPal?

 **TinkerPal** is a community-driven web app designed to connect everyday people with local, reliable helpers for manual tasks.

 Whether you need help assembling furniture, fixing a leaky pipe, moving a couch, or hanging a shelf — TinkerPal makes it easy to **find trustworthy, nearby people who can get the job done**.